To-Fujita/ChatBot_with_GPT-2_Rinna/README.md

 # ChatBot_with_GPT-2_Rinna
-This is a chat bot for Japanese by using GPT-2 Rinna.

 ## 1. description
+This is a chat bot for Japanese based on the GPT-2 Rinna.
+You can communicate to this chat bot by keyboard and/or voice.

 ## 2. Operational Environment
 - Windows 10/11 64-bit